show_page.php1 : dv02b.jpg

 HISTORY: The dog had two episodes of vomiting and diarrhea and presented with weight loss, depression, and dehydration.

-MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, necrotizing, diffuse, severe, with villar blunting and fusion, crypt hyperplasia, lymphoid depletion with lymphocytolysis, and intranuclear viral inclusions, breed unspecified, canine.
+MORPHOLOGIC DIAGNOSIS: Small intestine: Enteritis, necrotizing, diffuse, severe, with villar blunting and fusion, crypt hyperplasia, lymphoid depletion, necrosis and lymphocytolysis, and intranuclear viral inclusions, breed unspecified, canine.

 CAUSE: Canine parvovirus - 2 (CPV 2)